 Table of Contents

-Immigration Appeals Attorney
+Immigration Appeals and Litigation

 In the event an immigration petition or application is denied or revoked, the petitioning party may appeal the decision.
 The notice of revocation or denial will advise the petitioning party if they have the right to retrial and, if so, the procedure for appealing the decision.
 The type of petition or application being appealed will determine the reviewing authority.
 The Administrative Appeals Office (AAO) and Board of Immigration Appeals (BIA) are the two government agencies with original jurisdiction over immigration appeals.